1.800.858.7378 npic@ace.orst.edu

 Everyday virus control

-These everyday steps prevent the virus from spreading:
+These everyday steps prevent germs from spreading:

-• Wash hands often with soap and water, especially before touching your face.
+• Wash hands often with soap and water.

 • Use hand sanitizer with 60% or more alcohol when soap and water aren't available.

-Virus control when someone is sick
+Germ control when someone is sick

 • Stay home when sick, except to get medical care.